datasnap-io/datasnap-iOS-gimbal-sample/README.md

 datasnap-iOS-gimbal-sample
 ===========
-  This sample app shows an example of an integraiton using the Gimbal SDK and how you would use our analytics SDK to capture events.
-This shoud give a developer enpugh code to get started.
+  This sample app shows an example of an integration using the Gimbal SDK and how you would use our analytics SDK to capture events.
+This shoud give a developer enough code to get started.

 ## Usage

-Pull down this project and update your Orginations keys.
+Pull down this project and update your Orgination keys.
 We are using our Test Keys as an example:
   ```
       [DataSnapClient setupWithOrganizationID:@"3HRhnUtmtXnT1UHQHClAcP"
                                      APIKey:@"1EM53HT8597CC7Q5QP0U8DN73"